-Crowdfunding and Youtube advertising is a powerful duo in any marketing campaign.
-The best video ads in Facebook don’t look like ads, they tend to appear as a source of entertainment, and people like it.
+Crowdfunding and Youtube advertising is a powerful duos in any marketing campaign.
+The best video ads on Facebook don’t look like ads, they tend to appear as a source of entertainment, and people like it.
 In the first place, people visit Youtube to entertain themselves.
 Thus, you need to harness your crowdfunding strategy and tailor it to users’ behaviors.

 Make sure your ad fits the taste of the audience and the website as well while conveying your message and inviting these people to take a single action.

 Set up stalls in related events and let the people experience your products for themselves.
-Take videos of people while using your product and use it for your video ads in social channels.
+Take videos of people while using your product and use them for your video ads on social channels.
 The best method to persuade people to support your campaign is to show the positive response of individuals towards your product.

 While it is unarguable that crowdfunding is a digital way to raise money for business, going to the right events is still a foolproof method for the exponential increase of your audience.
 Determine the interests of your audience and look for events that they are more likely to attend.